duderstadt-lab/mars-docs/docs/kcp/SingleChangePointFinder.md

 - Position name Input; And other updates to the inputs window
 - Outputs; Update after new version

+---

 The single change point finder tool allows for the identification of one change point in the trace in the MoleculeArchive.
-This can be of use when a bleaching step (a stepwise drop in the intensity vs. time plot indicating the bleaching of a fluorophore) has to be identified, or when the kinetics of the process studied only involve one transition.
+This can be of use if a bleaching step (a stepwise drop in the intensity vs. time plot indicating the bleaching of a fluorophore) has to be identified, or when the kinetics of the process studied only involve one transition.

 <div style="text-align: center"><img src='{{site.baseurl}}/docs/kcp/img/img3.png' width="450"/></div>